Farm Strong: Plot

 Meanwhile, Gloria (Sofía Vergara) has some trouble reading and Jay (Ed O'Neill) and Manny (Rico Rodriguez) try to make her admit that she needs glasses.
 They are not very successful since every mention to Gloria about glasses just makes her mad and she continues to deny that she needs them.

 At the end of the episode, the whole family gathers at Jay and Gloria's house.
 Cam wants to prove that he is not that sensitive as Pam accuses him to be and asks everyone to tell him things they were hiding from him because they were trying to protect him.
-Everyone says their part and Cam, as much as he tries not to break down in tears, after hearing Lily admitting that she pretends to fall asleep when he reads to her so he can leave her alone, breaks down in tears and leaves the room but not before saying to Phil that Claire went to Luke's game and Luke was great on it.
+Everyone says their part and Claire says when Cam bailed on lunch last week Beyonce was there and Cam, as much as he tries not to show emotion, after hearing Lily admitting that she pretends to fall asleep when he reads to her so he can leave her alone, breaks down in tears and leaves the room but not before saying to Phil that Claire went to Luke's game and Luke was great in it.
 Phil is mad at Claire for convincing him to skip the game and then she went without telling him but he is very proud of Luke.

 Cam, Mitch, and Pam have a talk after all the events and they make Cam see that it is not bad being so sensitive and they all make up, while Gloria finally admits that the reason she gets mad about the glasses is because it is a sign of her becoming old, but she finally accepts that she needs them.